|

 - Oenochroma vinaria, wingspan 40mm

-- This moth is pink in colour, found come to our house at one summer night.
+- This moth is pink in colour.
+Photos were taken outside our house at a summer night.

 The colour of this moths can be brown to pink within species, resemble a dry

 gum leaf.
-All of them have recurved wingtips and a yellow line across each
+They have recurved wingtips and a yellow line across each

 wing.
 This moths have many common names such as Hakea Moths, Grevillea